snok/django-auth-adfs/docs/configuration.rst

 ---------------------
 Default: ``None``

-A dictionary of claim/field mappings that is used to set boolean fields of the user account in Django.
+A dictionary of claim/field mappings that is used to set boolean fields on the user account in Django.

 The **key** represents user model field (e.g. ``first_name``) and the **value** represents the claim short name (e.g. ``given_name``).